RLY5016 in the Treatment of Hyperkalemia in Patients With Hypertension and Diabetic Nephropathy (AMETHYST-DN)

 - History of alcoholism or drug/chemical abuse within 1 year

-- Central lab liver enzymes [alanine aminotransferase (ALT), aspartate aminotransferase (AST)] > 3 times upper limit of normal (except for Cohort 3 patients with hyperkalemia at S1, who will have local lab ALT and AST)
+- Central lab liver enzymes [alanine aminotransferase (ALT), aspartate aminotransferase (AST)] > 3 times upper limit of normal at S1 (except for Cohort 3 patients with hyperkalemia at S1, who will have local lab ALT and AST)

 - Loop and thiazide diuretics or other antihypertensive medications (calcium channel blocker, beta-blocker, alpha-blocker, or centrally acting agent) that have not been stable for at least 28 days prior to screening or not anticipated to remain stable during study participation